Hujanen91/sourdoughcircle_api/README.md

 <b>Bookmarks:</b><br>
 To make it easier for the user to save posts they like.

+<b>Easier communication via contact form:</b><br>
+Work on making the admin response fully functional to make the communication easier and faster.
+One solutions would be to add a page to the frontend for only admins where they can handle messages and contact with users directly in the fronend when logged in.

 <b>Direct message:</b><br>
 A fun way to communicate with other users, could also be used for easier communication with the admins instead of using direct emails.